 Colleyville is a medium-sized city located in the state of Texas.
 With a population of 26,674 people and three constituent neighborhoods, Colleyville is the 120th largest community in Texas.

 Colleyville home prices are not only among the most expensive in Texas, but Colleyville real estate also consistently ranks among the most expensive in America.

 Colleyville is a decidedly white-collar city, with fully 93.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Colleyville is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Colleyville who work in management occupations (21.65%), sales jobs (15.34%), and business and financial occupations (9.99%).

 Also of interest is that Colleyville has more people living here who work in computers and math than 95% of the places in the US.

-Colleyville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Colleyville is a great place for families with children to consider.
+First of all, many other families with children live here, making Colleyville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Colleyville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Colleyville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The most common language spoken in Colleyville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Langs. of India.